 More than 46 percent of Maine households have cats, and cat owners outnumber dog owners by 11 percent.

-The Maine Coon, one of the most popular cat by the Cat Fancier’s Association became Maine’s official cat in 1985.
+The Maine Coon, named one of the most popular cats by the Cat Fancier’s Association, became Maine’s official cat in 1985.
 The Maine Coon is believed to be one of the oldest natural breeds in North America, and a native to the state of Maine.

-In the early days of cat shows, the Maine Coon ranked on top of the Cat Fancier’s boards, But at the beginning of the 20th century, show fever expanded to the Midwest and the West, the Cat Fanciers’ Association was founded in 1908, favor shifted from the Maine Coon to long-haired pedigreed cats, including the Persian and Angora.
+The Cat Fanciers’ Association was founded in 1908.
+In the early days of cat shows, the Maine Coon ranked on top of the Cat Fancier’s boards.
+But at the beginning of the 20th century, as show fever expanded to the Midwest and the West, favor shifted from the Maine Coon to long-haired pedigreed cats, including the Persian and Angora.

-The Maine Coon Cat, a large, broad chested cat with a long rectangular body with long flowing fur, was historically known as a working class cat.
+The Maine Coon Cat, a large, broad-chested cat with a long rectangular body and long flowing fur, was historically known as a working-class cat.
 It can take on many coloration patterns.
 The males average around 12 to 15 pounds, with some going 20 pounds or more.
 The females are smaller, averaging 9 to 12 pounds.

 The Maine Coon, America’s first indigenous show cat, was once again on top of its game.

 What happened to make this cat, bigger than life, fall out of fancy with the Cat Fancier’s.